replicate/setup-cog/README.md

 This following inputs can be specified using the `with` keyword:

 - `cog-version`: The version of Cog to install in the form `vX.Y.Z`.
 See [Cog releases] for a list of available versions.
-Defaults to `v0.8.0-beta3` (a prerelease version with support for pushing GPU models from runners that don't have a GPU!)
+Defaults to `v0.8.6`.
 - `token`: Your Replicate API token.
 If set, the Action will automatically authenticate to Replicate using `cog login`.
 To use this feature, get a token from [replicate.com/account](https://replicate.com/account), then create a repository secret named `REPLICATE_API_TOKEN` in your GitHub repo's settings.
 - `install-cuda`: Install NVIDIA CUDA Toolkit.
 Defaults to `true`.
 This flag can be set to `false` when building Cog containers that don't require GPU.